heymichellemac/heymichellemac-hugo/content/blog/2022/10/digital-life-building-second-brain.md

 - Adding more detail to notes based on my own thoughts

 I've already seen the benefits and am looking forward to continuing.

-P.S.
-Like the images I used in this post?
-I made them using [Playground](https://playgroundai.com/create) - not sponsored or anything I've just been exploring AI art for the last week or so and am finding it fascinating :)